-Focus Questions: (1) What tools can courts utilize in a Step One analysis?
+Focus Questions: (1) What traditional tools of statutory interpretation can courts utilize in a Step One analysis?
 (2) What are some of the problems with using such tools, with regard to agency autonomy?
 (3) What role does substantive canons play with Chevron, including the canon of constitutional avoidance?

-Class 18.
+Class 18 (Oct.
+21).
 Chevron Step Two & Hard-Look Review.
 807-816, 833-844, Clearcorrect v.
+ITC

-ITC In the early days of Chevron, Step Two was an easy standard to meet.
+In the early days of Chevron, Step Two was an easy standard to meet.
 But over time, step two has looked increasingly like hard-look review.